 From AADCCH’s inception, volunteers have quietly shared these untold stories in the community through collaborative projects.
 We continue to look for ways to tap the power of the early settlers’ experiences that will allow the organization to leverage the resources needed to create a better future for young people of all ethnicities, in particular, students who are not performing at grade level in schools and support pathways for low-income youth to succeed.
 People of African heritage have always led the way embracing opportunity to transform society to make a difference in the community.

-To preserve, perpetuate & promote the history about Hawaiian Africana settlers, their descendants, & contemporary contributions to educate young and old residents.
+To preserve, perpetuate & promote the historical contributions about Africana early settlers, their Hawaiian descendants, & contemporary (AA) to educate young and old residents.

 To preserve the footprints of Hawaiian Africana settlers, their descendants two hundred years contributions to Island history including World War II Pacific Theater to the 21st century.